 Gladys Buxton School

 The Gladys Buxton School opened for business in 1960 and on the 7th March 1961, Mrs. Gladys Buxton, the Chair of Derbyshire Education Committee, officially opened the school.
-The School was closed in 1990 and the buildings are now used for community education.
+The School was closed in 1990 and the buildings were then used for community education.
+The site was demolished in 2019.

 The Henry Fanshawe Site